marcoslima12/Ignite-Shop/README.md

 ## About

 This is one of the projects that started my learning journey at Next Js.
-At this application, you are welcomeing with a carousel of products, fetched from Stripe API, which you can click and be redirect to a detailed product page, that gives you the possibility to buy it and, if so, redirect you sucessfully to another and final page.
+At this application, you are welcomeing with a carousel of products, fetched from Stripe API, which you can click and be redirect to a detailed product page, that gives you the possibility to buy it and, if so, redirect you sucessfully to another and final page!